When Rubrics Fail: Error Enumeration as Reward in Reference-Free RL Post-Training for Virtual Try-On: From Rubrics to Error Counting

 where $g$ is a monotonically decreasing mapping and $w(\cdot)$ assigns severity weights.
 This is conceptually clean but suffers from high variance: non-deterministic judges produce different error labels for near-identical outputs, destabilizing within-group rewards.
 Appendix~\ref{supp:reward_group_example} illustrates this with a concrete training group where EEC assigns a perfect score to a generation with visible errors while penalizing better candidates.
 See Appendix~\ref{supp:reward-error} for prompt details.

 \paragraph{\textbf{Implicit Error Counting (IEC).}} We instead instruct the judge to \emph{internally} count errors for each axis and output only a calibrated score $R_a^{(i)} \in [0, 1]$, along with a short error summary for interpretability.
-Each error monotonically reduces the axis score; catastrophic errors (e.g., wrong garment, identity change) exponentially reduce it toward zero.
+Each error monotonically reduces the axis score; catastrophic errors exponentially reduce it toward zero.
+We define \emph{catastrophic} errors as wrong garment type, identity change, or a missing major garment region (see Appendix~\ref{supp:reward_hacking} / D.1).
 The judge implicitly determines the per-error penalty weight.
 The aggregate reward is $R_i^{\text{implicit}} = \frac{1}{|A|} \sum_{a=1}^{|A|} R_a^{(i)}$ .

 The key distinction from EEC is that the reward depends on the judge's \emph{internal} assessment rather than on parsed error labels, making it robust to surface-form variation of the judge, and brittleness of fixed weights \cite{gunjal2025rubrics}.
 The error summary provides interpretability without coupling directly to reward computation.